Gokulkannarasan/Swapping-of-three-numbers-using-verilog-HDL/README.md

 endmodule

-Output
+## OUTPUT
 ![swapping op](https://github.com/user-attachments/assets/75ff48e5-394d-4d58-a32d-a3c180c5e603)

+## CONCLUSION
-Conclusion In this experiment, a Verilog HDL code for swapping three numbers was designed and successfully simulated.
+In this experiment, a Verilog HDL code for swapping three numbers was designed and successfully simulated.
 The testbench verified the swapping operation, showing that the values of three input numbers (a, b, and c) were swapped correctly using non-blocking assignments.